-I usually travel a 60 mile radius or up to 1 hour from my home in Yaxley, Cambridgeshire.
-This takes me across many counties including Rutland, Leicestershire, Northamptonshire, Bedfordshire, Lincolnshire, Norfolk and Hertfordshire.
+I usually travel a 30 mile radius or up to 1 hour from my home in Yaxley, Cambridgeshire.
+This takes me across many counties including Rutland, Northamptonshire, Bedfordshire, and Lincolnshire.

-For all one-off sessions including antenatal, postnatal and birth debrief, I unfortunately need to add 20p per mile for any trips greater than 20 miles from my home.
-The mileage charge is only to cover costs and will only be charged for the additional mileage above 20 miles.
+For all one-off sessions including antenatal, postnatal and birth debrief, I add 20p per mile for any trips greater than 15 miles from my home.
+The mileage charge is only to cover costs and will only be charged for the additional mileage above 30 miles for the round trip.